Leody Taveras Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

+- The Yankees pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA among all league pitching staffs (3.31).
+- The Yankees' 3.39 team ERA ranks sixth among all MLB pitching staffs.

+- Yankees pitchers combine to give up 26 home runs (one per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.